hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/introduction.md

 A browser and Docker (optionally for running locally).

-However, be assured that everything you do via the browser in this tutorial can be done via code, can be version controlled and can work with any programming language you choose on the server-side.
+However, be assured that everything you do via the browser in this tutorial can be done via code, can be version controlled, and can work with any programming language you choose on the server-side.

 We've kept this course light on developer workflows and environment choices so that you can focus on the key concepts and go on to set up your favorite tools and workflows.

 ## How long will this tutorial take?